Qualcomm Bids $4.6 Billion for Veoneer in Battle With Magna

 “From here, the ball is back in MGA’s court,” Spak said, referring to Magna.
 “Will they stay disciplined or pay up or get in a bidding war with larger company and balance sheet?
 From our perspective, competing with QCOM seems difficult.”

-Qualcomm and Veoneer have said they plan develop driver-assistance and autonomous system integrating Veoneer’s perception technology and software with Qualcomm chips.
-The companies said in January they had presented their systems to automakers and top-tier suppliers and got positive feedback, though they didn’t announce any customers.
+Qualcomm and Veoneer have said they plan develop driver-assistance and autonomous systems that integrate Veoneer’s perception technology and software stack with Qualcomm chips.
+The companies said in January they had presented their systems to automakers and top-tier suppliers and got positive feedback, though they haven’t announced any customers.

 More stories like this are available on bloomberg.com